Special effects of Batman Returns: Opening scene at Cobblepot mansion

 The prologue of Batman Returns, which depicts the birth of Oswald Cobblepot and his banishment by his parents, involved a combination of in-camera miniatures and matte painting effects.
 These were created by Matte World, a company founded by alumni of the Industrial Light & Magic (ILM) matte department.
 The decision to use in-camera effects was deliberate, as it eliminated concerns related to compositing and matte line clean-up.
 Matte World visual effects co-supervisor Craig Barron noted that this method provided a more seamless integration of visual elements.

-The Cobblepot mansion was constructed as a miniature model and filmed with the camera floating through wintry fog and sleet toward a wrought iron gate, in a shot that paid homage to Citizen Kane's opening tracking shot of Xanadu.
+The Cobblepot mansion was constructed as a miniature model and filmed with the camera floating through wintry fog and sleet toward a wrought iron gate, in a shot that paid homage to Citizen Kanes opening tracking shot of Xanadu.
 The effect was created by combining separate models for the gate and mansion, incorporating photographic effects for atmospheric depth, and a rear-projected silhouette of a figure in the mansion window.
 Matte World cameraman Wade Childress's teenage daughter served as a photo double for Oswald's father, portrayed elsewhere by Paul Reubens.

 Miniatures and set design

 To build both the Cobblepot mansion and Wayne Manor miniatures, Matte World enlisted John Goodson and Howie Weed of Renegade Effects.
 The Cobblepot mansion was constructed as a three-sided, 1:12 scale model using high-density construction board to simulate a weathered stone appearance.
-Vacuformed bricks and roof textures were applied to the surface, and architectural details were sculpted in clay, molded, and cast for reuse.
-The wrought iron gate featured cherubs, which were sourced from a garden department store, modified for scale, and textured with acrylic to appear carved from stone.
+Vacuformed bricks and roof textures were applied to the surface, and architectural details were sculpted in clay, which was molded and cast for reuse.
+The wrought-iron gate featured cherubs, which were sourced from a garden department store, modified for scale, and textured with acrylic to appear carved from stone.
 The gate itself was photo-etched from a design drawn by Goodson's brother, David, and etched into brass sheets by Insight Designs.

 Both gate and mansion models were mounted on separate motion control tracks, placed on their sides to simulate a floating camera pass.
 This allowed the gate to move more quickly toward the lens than the mansion, enhancing the illusion of depth.
 Motion control camera operator Cameron Noble noted that aligning the foreground gate with the mansion in this way was one of the trickier aspects of the shot.

 Falling snow was captured in-camera using a three-pass process exposed on a single piece of film.
 Each pass simulated snow at different depths in the frame: foreground snow (out of focus), midground (in focus), and background (falling through the sky).
 A process projector behind the camera was used to project snow onto a foamcore screen placed between the mansion and gate.
 The screen was repositioned for each pass to maintain parallax and focus.
-Once the camera passed through the "snow zone," the screen was removed for a clean continuation of the move.
+Once the camera passed through the "snow zone", the screen was removed for a clean continuation of the move.
 Additional haze and aerial perspective were added to enhance depth, particularly at the start of the move.